spindouken/AlzheimersDeepLearning/README.md

 # AlzheimersDeepLearning
-AlzheimersDeepLearning is a comprehensive project dedicated to leveraging advanced deep learning techniques for Alzheimer's disease research through MRI image classification and synthetic image generation.
+AlzheimersDeepLearning is a comprehensive project dedicated to leveraging advanced deep learning techniques for Alzheimer's disease research through MRI image classification and synthetic image generation for data augmentation using a DCGAN architecture.